plone/volto/docs/source/08-developer-guidelines/05-accessibility-guidelines.md

 ## Make sure form elements have a label

 This is true for one-element forms as well, such as the "Search" form on the folder-contents component.
-Putting an icon on it does not convey any meaning to screenreader-users, therefore it needs to be clarified with an aria-label.
+Putting an icon on it does not convey any meaning to screenreader-users, you should clarify it with an aria-label.